 I went to Pergamino Cafe because I heard it’s THE place in Medellin for coffee.
 I didn’t technically have their coffee while I was in Medellin.
 But, I went here to grab coffee for my mom as a souvenir and she’s obsessed!

 I can say the ambiance at Pergamino Cafe was nice from what I did notice.
 It’s located right in the heart of El Poblado.
-The staff was super friendly and seemed very knowledgable in coffee.
+The staff was super friendly and seemed very knowledgeable about coffee.
 They asked how I brew my coffee so they could give me a package of bean or grounded coffee.

 Day trip to Guatapé

-Read my blog post how to take a Day Trip to Guatapé.
+Read my blog post on how to take a Day Trip to Guatapé.

 Additional Medellin tips

-• Uber: I took Ubers 95% of the time.
+- Uber: I took these 95% of the time.
 They’re VERY cheap in Medellin.
 The most I spent on an Uber was going to, and from, the airport.
-Which I believe was ~$15 USD for a 35 minute ride.
+Which I believe was ~$15 for a 35-minute ride.
 When coming from the airport via Uber, my driver asked for my passport info.
-Since Uber’s illegal in Colombia, this is was a precautionary measure for the driver in case he was pulled over.
+Since Uber is illegal in Colombia, this was a precautionary measure for the driver in case he was pulled over.

-• Metro: Medellin’s metro/subway is clean, efficient, cheap and easy to navigate.
+- Metro: Medellin’s metro/subway is clean, efficient, cheap, and easy to navigate.
 There are only two main lines, the A and B lines.
 We stayed on the A line since our Airbnb was close to the Poblado stop.
-A ticket to get on the metro was COP 2,500 (less than $1 USD).
+A ticket to get on the metro was COP 2,500 (less than $1).
 Plus, you get an incredible view of the mountains in Medellin (or at least you do on the A line).

-• Taxi: There are an abundance of taxi’s in Medellin.
-However, taxi’s in Colombia don’t have meters.
-So you’ll have to be knowledgeable in how much you should be paying to get to your destination.
-You’ll also have to be willing to negotiate a price prior to getting into the taxi.
+- Taxi: There is an abundance of taxis in Medellin.
+However, taxis in Colombia don’t have meters.
+So you’ll have to be knowledgeable about how much you should be paying to get to your destination.
+You’ll also have to be willing to negotiate a price before getting into the taxi.